kostaskougios/code-optimizer/Readme.md

 This will build the plugin and also publish locally the small library, `code-optimizer-lib`, that replaces chained calls.

 ### Adding the plugin to your project
-then add the generated jar as a scalac plugin to your scala 3 project, i.e. (replace $FULLPATH with the full path where the plugin directory is)
+Then add the generated jar as a scalac plugin to your scala 3 project, i.e. (replace $FULLPATH with the full path where the plugin directory is)

 ```
 ThisBuild / scalacOptions ++= Seq(